pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 ## nomaxage

-Removes MAXAGE tokens from creatures.
+Removes `[MAXAGE]` tokens from creatures.
 With default arguments, removes the tag from all intelligent creatures.

+## orientation

+For setting the orientations of some creatures to some predefined setting.
+Running with default settings will make all dwarves, humans, elves, and goblins exclusively heterosexual and committed to marriage.

 ## stoneclarity